USS Enoree: Cold War

 Enoree visited New York City from 10 to 15 January 1952, Leonardo, New Jersey, from 15 to 16 January 1952, and Norfolk from 17 to 28 January 1952 before she returned to the West Indies, and her first visit to Aruba for the year from 2 to 3 February 1952, steaming thence to the Panama Canal Zone.
 She transited the Panama Canal between 4 and 6 February 1952, departing Balboa on the latter date for Galveston, Texas, which she reached on 10 February 1952.
 Remaining there until 20 February 1952, Enoree then visited Freeport, Texas, at the mouth of the Brazos River, before she proceeded on to return to the Panama Canal Zone, bound for the United States West Coast.
 Transiting the Panama Canal on 26–27 February 1952, she reached El Segundo, California, on 8 March 1952.
 She operated in the El Segundo-Long Beach-San Diego area until 28 March 1952, when she took departure for the Panama Canal Zone, transiting the Panama Canal on 5 April 1952.
-After shuttling between Aruba and Guantanamo Bay, Enoree loaded a cargo of oil at Aruba and sailed for Norfolk, and thence to the northward, to Thule, Greenland, which she visited from 30 June to 13 August 1952, and Naval Station Argentia, Newfoundland.
+After shuttling between Aruba and Guantanamo Bay, Enoree loaded a cargo of oil at Aruba and sailed for Norfolk, and thence to the northward, to Thule Air Base, Greenland, which she visited from 30 June to 13 August 1952, and Naval Station Argentia, Newfoundland.
 Canada, from 30 to 31 August 1952.
 After a period at New York from 3 to 19 September 1952, the tanker sailed once more for Aruba, and during the autumn of 1952 carried cargoes between Aruba and San Juan, Puerto Rico (twice); Trinidad' Roosevelt Roads; Coco Solo, Panama Canal Zone; and Norfolk.
 During December 1952, she made two round trips between Aruba and Guantanamo Bay.
 Ultimately reaching New York on 19 December 1952, Enoree remained there into the second week of March 1953.